 Before I go though I would just like to say something.

-So when you are starting out on your family history journey please do check out these 15 methods and resources before you go handing over your money.
+So, when you are starting on your family history journey please do check out these 15 methods and resources before you go handing over your money.

 There will come a time when you will need to part with your cash but if you don’t have to then why should you.